stevie333/stevie333/README.md

 Hi, I’m @stevie333 / Stevie Mallyon
 I’m interested in web development.
-I’m currently learning Angular, NODE JS.
+I’m currently learning Angular, React & NODE JS.

 <!---
 stevie333/stevie333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.